ZeipsCode/CarND-Advanced-Lane-Lines/my_readme.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb"
+The code for this step is contained in the second code cell of the IPython notebook located in "./examples/example.ipynb"

 I start by preparing object points, which are the coordinates of the corners of the chessboard.
 Then i try to find the corresponding corners in the image with the opencv function 'findChessboardCorners' and store the coordinates in a list called imgpoints.
 When every corner is found i use the opencv functions 'calibrateCamera' and 'undistort' to get the camera image and then undistort the image with this matrix.